cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/ui-transform.md

 # UITransform Component Reference

-The UITransform component defines the rectangle information on the UI, including the size and anchor position of the rectangle.
-This component allows developers to modify the size and position of the rectangle at will, generally for rendering, calculation of click events, UI layout, screen adaptation, etc.
+The UITransform component defines the rectangle information on the UI, including the content size and anchor position of the rectangle.
+This component allows developers to modify the size and position of the rectangle freely, generally for rendering, calculation of click events, UI layout, screen adaptation, etc.

 Click the __Add Component__ button at the bottom of the __Inspector__ panel and select __UITransform__ from __UI__ to add the UITransform component to the node.